json420/degu/doc/degu.client.rst

 :func:`build_client_sslctx()`.

-If you're connecting to an HTTP server (like Apache) that requires you always to supply a ``'host'`` in the request headers for every request, see the :func:`create_client()` and :func:`create_sslclient()` convenience functions.
+If you're connecting to an HTTP server (like Apache) that requires you always to supply a ``'host'`` in the request headers for each request, consider using the :func:`create_client()` and :func:`create_sslclient()` convenience functions.

+By default, the Degu HTTP client includes no request headers other than those supplied to :meth:`Connection.request()`.
+For details, see :ref:`request-headers`.